yeison/modular/src/max/serve/ARCHITECTURE.md

 The pipeline then acts as a producer to the queues, while the workers act as consumers offloading to the underlying LLM model.

-#### BatchMultiplexQueue

-The underlying data structure which batches requests via workers and feeds them to the model.
-Queues can be configured via **BatchQueueConfig** which can be used to define their batching strategy.